Unity-Technologies/MeshSyncDCCPlugins/Readme.md

 - "Import-Export: Unity Mesh Sync" will be added to the menu, so select it to enable it.
 - The MeshSync panel will also be added, where settings and manual sync can be accessed.
   - The panel's location can be difficult to find in 2.8 versions.
 Use the screenshot to the right for reference.
 - When "Auto Sync" is selected, changes to the Mesh will automatically be reflected in Unity.
-If Auyo Sync is disabled, use the "Manual Sync" button to sync changes.
+If Auto Sync is disabled, use the "Manual Sync" button to sync changes.
 - Pressing the Animations Sync button will cause the timer to advance from the first frame to the final frame while baking the animation, then send it to Unity.

 &nbsp;